Toyinbalogun/Github-Readme-Generator/README.md

 - "inquirer": "^6.5.2"

 # Usage
-1.Enter this comand: node index.js\
+1. Enter this comand: node index.js\
-2.Input your github username.\
+2. Input your github username.\
-3.Input the title of your application.\
+3. Input the title of your application.\
-4.Write a description for your application.\
+4. Write a description for your application.\
-5.Describe the Installation procedure.\
+5. Describe the Installation procedure.\
-6.Write instructions for usage.\
+6. Write instructions for usage.\
-7.Choose a license for your application.\
+7. Choose a license for your application.\
-8.Write contributing procedure.\
+8. Write contributing procedure.\
-9.Display example tests.
+9. Display example tests.

 # Demo